acoustics-code-salford/refmap-psychoacoustics/validation/ECMA-418-2/README.md

 Calculated sound quality values and reference comparison figures were generated using the [verification script](mlab/acousticSHMVerification.m), which calls the algorithms from the [ECMA-418-2](../../src/mlab/ECMA_418-2) folder.
 The full set of comparison plots can be displayed by running the validation script; the selection presented below is sufficient to validate all capabilities of the algorithms.

+The tonal annoyance-weighted tonality values are based on the following publication, and do not currently form part of the ECMA-418-2 standard:

+> Sottek, R & Becker, J, 2019.
+Tonal annoyance vs. tonal loudness and tonality.
+In: Proceedings of Inter-noise 2019, Madrid, Spain, 16-19 June 2019.

 The values for the Python implementation were calculated using the corresponding [script](py/shmVerification.py), which calls the algorithms from the [relevant Python folder](../../src/refmap_psychoacoustics/metrics/ecma418_2), and saved as .mat files for use in the main [verification script](mlab/acousticSHMVerification.m).
 The Python implementation has subsequently been incorporated into an installable package [sottek-hearing-model](https://github.com/mlotinga/sottek-hearing-model) available on [PyPI](https://pypi.org/project/sottek-hearing-model), (```pip install sottek-hearing-model```).

 Signal 1 is unmodulated, which yields 0 asper roughness, so time-dependent and specific roughnesses are not displayed for this signal.